Music City Total Access Discount Attraction Pass

 800 Fort Negley Boulevard

 It’s an amazing, original scientific adventure!
 Travel to the outer reaches of the galaxy in the Sudekum Planetarium and Space Chase wing.
 In BodyQuest, explore the systems of the human body, and then climb the seven levels of the Adventure Tower to discover the many roles science plays in everyday life.
-Approx. length of tour: 2-2.5 hours - self guided / 30 min-1 hr for Planetarium show (Planetarium Show is additional cost)
+Approx. length of tour: 2-2.5 hours - self guided / 30 min for Planetarium show (Planetarium Show is additional cost)

 Andrew Jackson's Hermitage: Home of the People's President

 Visit the home of America’s 7th President, Andrew Jackson, and encounter the era and people that shaped young America’s Future.
 Discover our nation’s history on 1,120 acres of farmland.
 Experience the past through the new, state of the art exhibit “Andrew Jackson: Born for a Storm”, museum, costumed interpreter-led mansion tours, horse-drawn wagon tours, and enchanting seasonal walking tours.
 Informative site-wide digital audio tours also available.
 Museum store on site.
 Approx. length of tour: 2-4 hours - partially-guided

 Belle Meade Plantation